 As a first application, we analytically derived the probability distribution of the first detection time of an epidemic cluster.
-While in principle applicable to any type of detection event, as for instance the first death or the first hospitalization event, we have focused on dating the emergence of the variant B.1.1.7 that was first sampled in the UK the 20th of September 2020.
-Our methodology results in a cluster age of 46 days on average, which means that the variant was likely present in the UK the 4th of August 2020.
-Usually, phylogenetic or phylodynamic methods are used to date the evolutionary history of mutations (e.g Hadfield et al., 2018).
-In this particular case, this approach fails because of an excess number of mutations in the B.1.1.7 lineage when compared to strains sampled at a similar time (Rambaut et al., 2020), so that the typical molecular clock approach is not applicable.
-In addition, we derived an analytical approximation for the probability distribution of the epidemic size at the first detection event.
-In contrast to a previous numerical estimate of the cluster size at the first disease-caused death that relies solely on the waiting time distribution until detection, e.g. the distribution from infection to death (Jombart et al., 2020), we consider the whole epidemic trajectory of the cluster, i.e., from the first infected individual to the day of detection.
+While in principle applicable to any type of detection event, as for instance the first death or the first hospitalization event, we have focused on dating the emergence of the Alpha variant that was first sampled in the UK the 20th of September 2020.
+Our analysis is appropriate for clusters that descend from a single infected individual, and as long as population immunity is low enough for the supply of susceptible individuals to be unlimited.
+The Alpha variant was first detected in England in September 2020 and likely emerged there once, so our analysis can be applied to it.
+It would not apply, for example, to the Delta variant in the UK, unless the cluster linked to the first importation of the variant could be identified - and so the date of importation could be estimated.
+On average, we find that the Alpha cluster was started 46 days before its detection, which means that the variant was likely present in the UK on the 4th of August 2020.
+Usually, phylogenetic methods are used to date the evolutionary history of mutations [28].
+In this particular case, a phylogenetic approach is difficult because of the large divergence between Alpha and non-Alpha variants sampled at a similar time [19].
+Indeed, we did not find a published estimate of the date of emergence of the Alpha variant based on a phylogenetic analysis.
+In an attempt to date the origin of SARS-CoV-2, a combination of phylogenetic and epidemiological methods has been used to obtain a more complete picture of the very early dynamics of the COVID-19 epidemic [29].
+Our new description for early epidemic growth provides a formal non-spatial description of the individual-based simulations that were used in [29] to date the very first COVID-19 case.

+We additionally derived an analytical approximation for the probability distribution of the epidemic size at the first detection event.
+In contrast to a previous numerical estimate of the cluster size at the first disease-caused death that relies solely on the waiting time distribution until detection, e.g. the distribution from infection to death [30], we consider the whole epidemic trajectory of the cluster, i.e., from the first infected individual to the day of detection.
 The previously proposed method inevitably results in an overestimate of the actual epidemic size.
-Previous research has also shown that if the probability of detection since infection were constant over time, which is not the case in our examples above, the cluster size at detection would be geometrically distributed (Trapman and Bootsma, 2009; Lambert and Trapman, 2013).
+Previous research has also shown that if the probability of detection since infection were constant over time, which is not the case in our setting, the cluster size at detection would be geometrically distributed [31, 32].
 Whether the distribution of cluster sizes at detection is a geometric distribution if the detection process is not constant in time, is an open question.
-In our specific data set, this seems to be the case (Fig. 4b).
+In our specific data set, this seems to be the case (Fig. 3b).